Hypnosis: Does It Work?

 Hypnosis is used to treat a wide variety of problems, including:

-Hypnosis may be used in addition to counseling or psychotherapy.
+Hypnosis may be used in addition to

 Is hypnosis effective?
 While there are some studies that have shown positive results, hypnosis is an area that needs further research.
 If you are interested in this technique, your doctor may be able to recommend a hypnotherapist.